SamuelSchlesinger/Exploration/README.md

 # Exploration (of Mathematics in Haskell)

 My exploration of pure maths in Haskell.
-The structure is such that for each "branch" module (conceptuall), there is a Module.Definition which contains the basic definition(s).
+The structure is such that for each "branch" module (conceptually), there is a Module.Definition which contains the basic definition(s).